 Engineering Controls: Engineering controls (technical controls) involve designing systems that reduce risks independently of human actions (such as reduce the risks or possibilities for errors).
-These include errortolerant designs, improved alarms, or HMI displays that enable "situation at a glance" awareness.
+These include error-tolerant designs, improved alarms, or HMI displays that enable "situation at a glance" awareness.
 Examples include Unified Bridge (UB) design, reducing cognitive load avoiding mistakes.
 Chernobyl: The control panel was poorly designed, with counterintuitive layouts, lack of real-time feedback, and misleading alarms.
 Deepwater Horizon: Poor Alarm & HMI Issues contributed to delayed response.
 Many critical alerts were suppressed, delaying the recognition of the blowout.
 Three Mile Island: Poor alarm & interface design delayed response, operators failed to recognize that a pressure relief valve was stuck open due to a misleading indicator on the control panel, which showed only the valve's command status, not its actual position.
 Texas City refinery explosion, better pressure relief systems and blast walls might have mitigated the damage.
 Space Shuttle Challenger disaster, improved O-ring design and testing could have prevented the catastrophic failure.
-In each case, better system designs could have avoided the accident and/or mitigated the consequences.